premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-50. What is the significance of Test Strategy?
+50. What is the significance of the Test Strategy?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)